 Incremental Push:

-Supports full or incremental data push, minimizing data transfer and improving performance.
+Supports full or incremental data push, minimising data transfer and improving performance.

 Scheduled or Manual Exports: